+North Carolina State Board of Community Colleges.
 ECPI University is licensed by the North Carolina State Board of Community Colleges to award diplomas.
-The North Carolina State Board of Community Colleges is not an accrediting agency.

-South Carolina
+South Carolina Commission on Higher Education.
 ECPI University is licensed by the South Carolina Commission on Higher Education to award Bachelor of Science, Associate of Applied Science degrees and diplomas (1333 Main Street, Suite 200, Columbia, SC 29201-3245, telephone 803.737.2260).

-Licensure by this Commission indicates only that minimum standards have been met, and it is not an endorsement or guarantee of quality.
-Licensure is not equivalent to or synonymous with accreditation by an accrediting agency recognized by the U.S. Department of Education.
+Licensure indicates only that minimum standards have been met; it is not equivalent to or synonymous with accreditation by an accrediting agency recognized by the U.S. Department of Education.